-Events and Parties nowadays aren’t that simple affair they were once upon a time.
+Events and Parties nowadays aren’t the simple affairs they were once upon a time.
 Nowadays, parties of all sorts are more complex.

 What This Means

 The question therefore arises: how do you plan a party?
-Obviously, there’re no simple answers for this question.
+Obviously, there’re no simple answers to this question.

 That’s because they expect you to be an event planner who knows every nitty-gritty of organizing parties.

-This bring us to the next question: How to become a successful event planner?
+This brings us to the next question: How to become a successful event planner?
 This is a business that can open doors for you to become rich fairly quickly.